 Niger: Overwhelmed host

-Niger’s arid Diffa region is hosting 150,000 refugees fleeing the terror of Boko Haram in neighboring Nigeria.
+Niger’s arid Diffa region is hosting 150,000 refugees fleeing the terror of Boko Haram in neighbouring Nigeria.
 In addition, a drought has left farmers struggling to feed 2.5 million.

 Nigeria: Boko Haram terror